zachwhaley/eli/README.md

 # eli /ɛli/

-Short for Eliana and pronounced Ellie.
+Short for Eliana and pronounced Ellie

-A simply made text editor written in C.
+eli is a simply made text editor written in C

 ## What You Need